CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

   <summary>Story 3: Display all items from database <a href="Accomplishment-CookieJar/AccomplishmentTracker/templates/AccomplishmentTracker/AccomplishmentTracker_read.html">[TPL]</a></summary>
   <ol>
     <br>
-   * Displayed information from the database in a page by creating a new HTML page, linked it from your home page.
-Add in a function that gets all the items from the database and sends them to the template.
-Display a list of items from the database, with some of the fields for that item displayed with labels/headers.
-Add whatever styling is appropriate to your templates.
+ This story I added in a function that gets all the items from the database and created a new HTML pages for the data to be sent to and displayed.
     <ul>
     </ul>
   </ol>